publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s139.md

             (A)  __In general__  __.—__

-            The Department of Transportation shall be the Federal lead agency in the environmental review process for a project.
+            The Department of Transportation, or an operating administration thereof designated by the Secretary, shall be the Federal lead agency in the environmental review process for a project.

             (B)  __Modal administration__  __.—__